ni1o1/transbigdata/paper.md

 Currently, `TransBigData` mainly provides the following methods:
 *Data Quality*: Provides methods to quickly obtain the general information of the dataset, including the data amount the time period and the sampling interval.
-*Data Preprocess*: Provides methods to clean multiple types of data error.
+*Data Preprocess*: Provides methods to fix multiple types of data error.
 *Data Gridding*: Provides methods to generate multiple types of geographic grids (Rectangular grids, Hexagonal grids) in the research area.
 Provides fast algorithms to map GPS data to the generated grids (\autoref{fig:fig1}).
 *Data Aggregating*: Provides methods to aggregate GPS data and OD data into geographic polygon.
 *Trajectory Processing*: Provides quick methods to re-organize the data structure and implement data augmentation from various data formats, including generating trajectory linestring from GPS points, and trajectory densification, etc.